kidap/CancelOperations/README.md

-# Cancelling operations blocks in an OperationQueue
+# How to cancel operations blocks in an OperationQueue

 ## Main
 ```